Château de Baronville

-From the Roman Empire to the Counts de Rougé
+From the Roman Empire to the Counts de Rougé d’Aligre

 Nowadays' Baronville is the third château built on the same place.

 The name Baronville dates back to the Roman Empire.
 It was at this time that the place was called Baronis Villa, meaning 'house of the baron', itself a title held by 'hommes forts', who were charged with the protection of the empire's borders.
 In the Middle Ages, the château was a fortified manor house, of which there still remains a significant part of the drainage system, the foundations and cellars.
 Local legend has it that the Pucelle d'Orléans, or Saint Joan of Arc, saved Baronville and the surrounding countryside from English occupation during the Hundred Years' War.

 Between 1620 and 1623, a Louis XIII château was built on the same site by Claude de Montescot and his son, Jacques.

 In 1783, the d'Aligre family bought Baronville.
 Originally from Chartres, this family had already given two great chancellors of France and Gardes des Sceaux: Etienne Ist, Marquis d'Aligre, Chancellor of France from 1624 to 1635, and Etienne II, Marquis d'Aligre, Chancellor from 1674 to 1677.
 Etienne François, Marquis d'Aligre and Count de Marans spent a considerable part of his fortune in restoring the château and its former gardens.

 The property of the d'Aligre family, as well as their name and titles, were transferred by marriage to the noble house of the marquess of Pomereu by royal command on 21 December 1825.
-Armand, marquis de Pomereu d'Aligre, destroyed the second château in 1867 and commissioned the architect Léon de Sanges to design the present château, which was finished in 1868.
+Armand, marquis de Pomereu d'Aligre, demolished the second château in 1867 and commissioned the architect Léon de Sanges to design the present château, which was finished in 1868.
 The same talented workers worked on the roofs of Baronville, of Mont Saint-Michel (France) and on the Statue of Liberty in New York (USA).